top of page

 Class of 2026 Graduates Will Face Immediate Financial Responsibilities.
 Are They Prepared?

-Overlea, MD – December 29, 2025: 1:30 PM EST — As the class of 2026 approaches graduation in spring 2026, a critical question emerges: are high school seniors financially prepared for the responsibilities that begin the day after they receive their diplomas?
+OVERLEA, MD – December 29, 2025: 1:30 PM EST — As the class of 2026 approaches graduation in spring 2026, a critical question emerges: are high school seniors financially prepared for the responsibilities that begin the day after they receive their diplomas?
 Financial experts and educators are raising concerns about a significant gap in youth financial readiness, particularly as graduating seniors face immediate financial obligations without structured preparation.

 Immediate Financial Obligations Await 2026 Graduates